 In figure 1, the confidence score is plotted on the x-axis and lemma frequency on the y-axis; defective verbs are indicated with circles.
-While some defective verbs have a relatively low confidence score, and while they are of relatively low frequency on average, there are also many non-defective verbs which have even lower confidence scores and/or frequencies.
-In other words, neither of the features proposed by Albright appear to correctly predict gaps, at least without further information.
+While some defective verbs have a relatively low confidence score, and while they are of relatively low frequency on average, there are also many non-defective verbs which have even lower confidence scores and/or frequencies.15 In other words, neither of the features proposed by Albright appear to correctly predict gaps, at least without further information.
 This result confirms our hypothesis that while Albright's model may produce scores closely correlated with speakers' intuitions about "uncertainty", these intuitions do not adequately operationalize defectivity.
-We note that similar results are reached by Boyé and Cabredo Hofherr (2010) in an evaluation of Albright's model on certain French present tense 1pl and 2pl indicatives and imperatives (e.g., clore 'to close').
+We note that similar results are reached by Boyé and Cabredo Hofherr (2010) in an evaluation of Albright's model on similar verb stem phenomenon in French.
 We also note that in other languages, lexical gaps are found even in high-frequency words (e.g., Greek kopéla 'girl'; Sims 2007), further undermining the hypothesis that low frequency contributes to lexical gaps.